MikeDigitize/talk-to-me/README.md

 var ttm = new TalkToMe(); // takes an optional options object
 ```

-By default you can start your instance of `TalkToMe` recording by running
+By default you can start your instance of `TalkToMe` recording audio from the microphone by running
 ```javascript
 ttm.start();
 ```
-but seeing as though you haven't defined any events to listen to, nothing will happen, apart from after a while, if no sound has been made, you'll be warned in the console that the Speech Recognition API hasn't received any audio input.
+but seeing as though you haven't defined any events to listen to, nothing will happen, apart from after a while if no sound has been made, you'll be warned in the console that the Speech Recognition API hasn't received any audio input.

+### Adding events

-So you'll probably want to add an event listener(s) to catch events that fire from the Speech Recognition API.
+To add an event listener(s) to catch events that fire from the Speech Recognition API use the `on` method.

-### Supported events

 The following events are supported by the Speech Recognition API.

 * start
 * end